digitaltwinconsortium/ManufacturingOntologies/README.md

 5. Run the StartSimulation.cmd script from the OnPremAssets folder in a cmd prompt window.
 This will run the simulation.
 A total of 8 production lines will be started, each with 3 stations each (assembly, test and packaging) as well as an MES per line and a UA Cloud Publisher instance per factory location.
 There are 6 locations in total: Munich, Capetown, Mumbai, Seattle, Beijing and Rio.
 Then check your IoT Hub in the Azure Portal to verify that OPC UA telemetry is flowing to the cloud.

+6. Deploy an Azure Digital Twins service and check the "Assign Azure Digital Twins Data Owner" role checkbox during deployment.

+7. Deploy an Azure Web App service and select "Docker Container" for the Publish setting, "Linux" for the Operating System setting and then under the Docker tab, select "Single Container" for the options setting, "Private Registry" for the Image Source setting, "https://ghcr.io/" for the Server URL setting and finally "digitaltwinconsortium/ua-cloudtwin:main" for the Image and tag setting.
+Once deployed, enable the System assigned Identity and under Access Control -> Role Assignments of your Azure Digital Twin service instance, add a new Role Assignment of type "Azire Digital Twins Data Owner", assign it's access to "Managed Identity" and under "Select Users", select your previously deployed Azure Web App service instance.

+8. Open the URL of your Azure Web App service in a browser and fill in the two fields under Setup and click Login.
+The Azure Event Hub connection string can be read in the Azure Portal for IoT Hub under Built-in Endpoints -> Event Hub-compatible endpoint and for Azure Event Hubs under Shared Access Policies -> RootManageSharedAccessKey -> Connection string-primary key.

 Please note: If you update your Docker Desktop runtime environment, you will need to stop and restart the simulation!

 ### Next Steps